ithinkdancan/custom-sidebars/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 0.7.1 =
+Now custom sidebars works with Thesis theme and some minor bugs have been solved.

 = 0.7 =
 This version fix a bug of v0.6 and before that reset the custom sidebars of posts and pages when they are quick edited or bulk edited, so upgrade is recommended.